marilynwaldman/cuUnstructured/0300SparkInstall/README.md

 ### 2. From the terminal window pull the spark image.
-This takes a long time to download
+        This takes a long time to download so please run this before coming to class.

 ````
     $ docker pull  jupyter/all-spark-notebook